Front Desk Volunteers

 Last but not least, ask yourself: Do I believe in this organization enough to introduce my friends to it?
 Can I make a commitment to attending at least 75% of the meetings?
 Am I willing to give up two or more evenings a month?
 Am I willing to make a donation?
 Can I volunteer with Board members at other times than meeting dates?
 Would I feel comfortable having my name on their letterhead or in their brochure?
 The right time to ask these questions is before, not after, joining a Board.

 Not ready to commit to joining a Board?
 Considering serving on one of the organization’s committees or volunteering at an event.
-The volunteer form can be found at the bottom of this page.
+The volunteer form can be found on the page above.